DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 Say you are wanting to monitor usage for your work and your home or for a friend - so this would be different accounts.
 To do this, you will need to duplicate the entire ABBUsage folder (C:\Users\YOUR_USER\Documents\Rainmeter\Skins\ABBUsage to say C:\Users\YOUR_USER\Documents\Rainmeter\Skins\ABBWorkUsage) When you use the manage screen to load that skin from a new folder it will ask for setup credentials for the new account as well as style information.

 ## Security and Password Encryption/Encoding
 The Username and Password are no longer stored as we obtain a cookie and refresh token as per the changelog.
-IF you change your password, the credentials will be invalidated and you will be prompted to go through the initial setup again.
+IF you change your password, as per above instructions, run the ABB-Clean.vbs script and you will be prompted to go through the initial setup again.

 ## Changelog
-## New in version 0.80
+## New in version 0.80 25/06/2019
-- Uses options when setting up to select bas style and size as well as font size instead of having seperate sking.
+- Uses options when setting up to select bar style and size as well as font size instead of having seperate sking.
-- Data xml files are no longer stored in the scripts folder
+- Data xml files are no longer stored in the scripts folder.
+All raw data and configuration files are stored in %APPDATA%\Rainmeter-ABB
 - multiple user accounts is supported
 - multiple user services for the one account are supported
 - double-click on the abb icon, not the skin to load the abb portal